siran/writing/posts/_drafts/Maxwell Electromagnetism as the Minimal Dynamics of Divergence-Free Energy Flow.md

 \partial_t \mathbf{F} = \mathcal{D}(\mathbf{F}),
 $$

-where D is some spatial differential operator.
+where $\mathcal{D}$ is a spatial differential operator.
+This restriction is
+essential: transport is spatial redistribution, so any law that produces transport must involve spatial derivatives.

 We now ask: